Should You Get the Omnia Card for a Trip to Rome?

 When planning my vacations I’ll look into the tourist pass offered in my destination city.
 I’ve done it in many different cities and usually find that it’ll save me some money.
 Note that it really depends on how long you’re there and how much you plan on seeing.
 I’m the sort of person who likes to pack a lot into the time I’m visiting.
-I decided to get the Omnia card for my trip to Rome, for the three days I was there.
+I decided to get the Omnia Roma Pass card (aka Omnia Vatican and Rome card) for my trip to Rome, for the three days I was there.

 Hop On Hop Off Bus Tour

 Most cards also include things like a hop on hop off bus tour, walking tours, boat rides, etc. Make sure to check and see what the card offers and if it’ll be of use to you.
 Another thing to keep in mind is a hop on hop off bus tour can save you a good amount of walking and transportation fees.
 If you’re going to the touristy places like the Colosseum, it’ll get you basically right to the front door.
 I certainly used the bus as my transportation while in Rome.
 I was already walking LOADS, so it did help me out.

 If you know where you’re going to be staying, it’s a great idea to see where the closest stop on the bus route is to your accommodations.
 I was staying at the Comics Hostel so the closest stop to me was by the Vatican.
 My first full day in Rome I spent at the Vatican then hopped on the bus to get in some of the sights while sitting down.
 I had just climbed the Dome at St. Peter’s Basilica so I was rather tired.
 You can get a lot in while on the bus.
 You of course are just seeing them quickly while driving by, but if you’re short on time this can be a great way to cram things in.
 “With 12 central and popular stops around the city, it’s the perfect way to plan your day and see the sights without tiring yourself out!”
 If you have some more time, check out a walking tour of Rome.